2020 Nissan Qashqai hybrid spied again ahead of launch

-The all-new Nissan Qashqai has been spied testing for the first time.
-It follows the debut of the Nissan IMQ concept (below) at last year’s Geneva Motor Show – thought at the time to preview the look of the next-generation SUV.
+The all-new Nissan Qashqai has been spied testing again as its late 2020 arrival date nears.
+The new car is likely to take inspiration from the Nissan IMQ concept (below) seen at last year’s Geneva Motor Show – thought at the time to preview the look of the next-generation SUV.

 The big news, however, is that the new Qashqai is expected to ditch the current car’s conventional diesel engines in favour of two hybrid powertrains.
 The first will likely use the company's e-Power setup, which currently appears in domestic-market models like the Nissan Note e-Power.

-The maker has already confirmed e-Power technology will be brought to Europe in 2022, and it’s likely the next Qashqai will be one of the first models to use this kit.
-Fitted with a small 1.2-litre petrol engine and a small electric motor, the Qashqai hybrid is likely to have an electric range of only one or two miles.
+Nissan has already confirmed e-Power technology will be brought to Europe in 2022, and it’s likely the next Qashqai will be one of the first models to use this kit.
+Fitted with a small 1.2-litre petrol engine and a small electric motor, the Qashqai hybrid is likely to have an electric range of only a handful of miles.

 The second model – a plug-in hybrid – should boast far lower emissions and a much longer electric range.
 There’s a chance this version will be offered with four-wheel drive, with the petrol engine powering the front wheels and the electric motor sending drive to the rear.
 This is expected to become a company car favourite, as those low CO2 emissions should result in a rock-bottom Benefit-in-Kind (BiK) tax bill.